 What is “The Travel Mindset” exactly?

-A travel mindset is a feeling and overall lifestyle that has allowed me to continue that spark for life if you will that I often feel when I’m traveling.
+A travel mindset is a feeling and overall lifestyle that can grant you the possibility to continue that spark for life, if you will, that we often feel when we travel.

 One of the biggest travel myths

-Other than “I don’t have money to travel” is this unwritten rule that says that once we return back from our travels, we have to “snap back” into reality.
-Whatever that is.
-As if traveling the world wasn’t reality lol.
+Other than “I don’t have money to travel” there is this unwritten rule that says that once we return back from our travels, we have to “snap back” into reality.

 Can you relate?